zoruz/CodeIgniter4/admin/apibot.md

 Builds & deploys API docs.

-The in-progress CI4 API docs, warts & all, are rebuilt and then copied to a nested repository clone (`build/api`), with the result optionally pushed to the `master` branch of the `api` repo.
+The in-latest CI4 API docs, warts & all, are rebuilt and then copied to a nested repository clone (`build/api`), with the result optionally pushed to the `master` branch of the `api` repo.
-That would then be publically visible as the in-progress version of the [API](https://codeigniter4.github.io/api/).
+That would then be publically visible as the in-latest version of the [API](https://codeigniter4.github.io/api/).

 ## Requirements